SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

         O apply(I input);
     }

-It’s really as simple as that.
-That’s the type of our function.
-Because it’s wrapped in an interface, we can toss it around just like any other object.
+It's really as simple as that.
+That's the type of our function.
+Because it's wrapped in an interface, we can toss it around just like any other object.
 We just need to change `map` a little to accommodate it:

         public <U> FunctionalList<U> map(Function<T, U> f) {